idxlics/Pixel2XL-VoLTE-VoWiFi/README.md

 ## Verified
 - Pixel 2 - LineageOS 20 - - Orange Poland - VoLTE & VoWiFi

+## Troubleshooting
+Try one or more of the following methods:
+- Toggle VoLTE/VoWiFi/Airplane mode
+- Reset APN settings to default
+- Remove unnecessary MBN files(e.g. those for carriers in another continent) in the module, remove the corresponding lines in oem_sw.txt, then repack the ZIP file and reinstall

 # Credits
 - Big thanks to [IonutGherman](https://forum.xda-developers.com/m/ionutgherman.6250062/) from XDA for providing intial MBNs from crDroid.